NielDB/mongodb-sharded/README.md

 ### 3.1 Pets

-To use the pets application, set the correct connection string in `pets-app/src/main/resources/application.properties`.
+To build the pets application, set the correct connection string in `pets-app/src/main/resources/application.properties`.
 Use maven to package the application to a .jar file with `mvn package`.
-Then use docker to build the image when maven is done packaging: `docker build -t pets .`.
+Then use Docker to build the image when maven is done packaging: `docker build -t pets .`.

+When running the application, it will connect to the database and collection that was configured in the supplied connection string.
+Then you can use Postman or Jmeter to send POST/GET/PUT/DELETE calls to the application.

 ### 3.2 Jmeter

-To configure jmeter, set the ip address of the pets app in the `config` file.
-Then use docker to build the image: `docker build -t jmeter .`.
+To build the jmeter image, set the ip address of the pets app in the `jmeter-docker/scripts/config` file.
+Then use Docker to build the image: `docker build -t jmeter .`.

+When running this image, it will send POST/GET/PUT/DELETE calls in an infinite loop (at 300 threads) to the ip adress which was supplied in the config file.